 Rexall Place – Source of Entertainment for Edmonton

-An indoor arena in Edmonton & home to Edmonton Oiler's
+An indoor arena in Edmonton and home to the infamous Edmonton Oilers.

 Edmonton Oilers http://www.edmontonoilers.com/